d-otis/reservation-system-lite-backend/README.md

-# Reservation System Lite - Front End
+# Reservation System Lite - Back End

 I was recently asked by a friend what it would take to make an equipment reservation system for their art gallery.
 The gears started turning and I wanted to take part of that domain as inspiration for my Rails and Javascript Final Project.